 Utilities are the basic services your home, apartment, or business needs to keep it comfortable and functioning properly.

-You heard it, utilities come in two types: business and residential.
-So, what does business utilities mean?
+Utilities tend to come in two types: business and residential.

-The main distinction between business and residential utilities is that businesses tend to use more of each service than residences.
+The main distinction between the two is that businesses tend to use more of each service than residences.
 For example, a business will usually have more lights on during the day and use more water for things like restrooms and kitchens, which is exactly why prices may be slightly lower for companies.

 Who Pays for Utilities?